Quickstart

 Storage

 After a block is transformed into a list of structured events they are passed to your storage adapter in batches.
-A storage adapter defines a single asynchronous upsert function that is responsible for upserting that batch of events into your storage system.
+A storage adapter defines two asynchronous methods upsert and delete:

-This function must be idempotent.
+• upsert is responsible for upserting a given batch of events into your storage system.
+This function is invoked every time a new block is produced during realtime indexing or when a historical block is received during backfills.
+The primary rule of this function is that it must be idempotent.
 Functionally, this means that if the same batch of events is upserted multiple times it only produces a single set of events in your storage system.

 Backfills